Skincare Ingredient Series – Retinol

 - The same applies to sun worshippers; cover up and wear sunscreen.

-- Make sure you use a good quality SPF on your face every single day while treating your acne with retinol creams/lotions (if you don’t already.)
+- Make sure you use a good quality SPF on your face every single day while treating your acne with creams/lotions (if you don’t already.)

 - Don’t use a retinoid if you are pregnant or breastfeeding.